swagger-api/swaggerhub-maven-plugin/README.md

 * `^acme` matches file names that begin with "acme" in lower case.
 * `^(?i)acme` matches file names that begin with "acme" in any letter case.

-API names and versions are generated by parsing the `info` section of the definitions.
+API/domain names and versions are generated by parsing the `info` section of the definitions.
 The `info` section must include non-empty `title` and `version` keys.

-* API names are generated based on the `info.title`, with characters other than `A-Za-z0-9_` replaced with underscores.
+* Names are generated based on the `info.title`, with characters other than `A-Za-z0-9_` replaced with underscores.
 For example, a definition with `title: Sample API` will be saved under the name `Sample_API` on SwaggerHub.

-* API versions are extracted from the `info.version` key.
-If this API version already exists, it will be updated with the new definition (unless the version is published - in this case the update will be rejected).
+* Versions are extracted from the `info.version` key.
+If this version already exists in SwaggerHub, it will be updated with the new definition (unless the version is published - in this case the update will be rejected).

 If an error occurs while uploading any definition, the build will fail and subsequent definitions will not be uploaded.